facebook/react-native-website/docs/getting-started.md

 <h2>Installing dependencies</h2>

-You will need Node, Watchman, the React Native command line interface, and Xcode.
+You will need Node, Watchman, the React Native command line interface, CocoaPods, and Xcode.

 While you can use any editor of your choice to develop your app, you will need to install Xcode in order to set up the necessary tooling to build your React Native app for iOS.